-Psychology of Exceptional Children, see ECE 219.
-Introductory Social Psychology, see SOC 215
+Students with Disabilities in School, see ECE 219.

+Introductory Social Psychology, see SOC 215.
-PSY 101 Introduction to Psychology (3-0)

-Studies human and animal behavior with emphasis on the scientific nature of psychological investigation.
+PSY 101 Introduction to Psychology (3-0) 3 hrs Studies human and animal behavior with emphasis on the scientific nature of psychological investigation.
 The course includes introduction and history of psychology, research methods, life span development, biology of behavior, learning, intelligence, motivation, emotion, personality, abnormal behavior, and therapy.
-IAI S6 900 IAI SPE 912.
+IAI S6 900, IAI SPE 912

-PSY 106 Practical Psychology (3-0)
+PSY 106 Practical Psychology (3-0) 3 hrs.
 Presents a practical application of the psychological principles that lead to efficiency of learning, adjustment, motivation, communication and attitudes in everyday life and classroom situations.
 This course does not meet Social Science requirements.

-PSY 107 Humanistic Psychology (2-0)
+PSY 107 Humanistic Psychology (2-0) 2 hrs.
 Focuses on various aspects of human behavior and personality.
 Several theories of psychosocial adjustment are presented and discussed.
 Through class discussion and structured activities in this workshop style course, students will examine their values, attitudes, experiences, strengths, weaknesses and interpersonal skills and how these affect themselves and others.